karmab/kcli/VBOX.md

 sudo -E python vboxapisetup.py install
 ```

-then in your *.kcki/config.yml*, you will need a client section defining your virtualbox
+then in your *.kcli/config.yml*, you will need a client section defining your virtualbox

 ```
-localhost:
+local:
  type: vbox

 ```